-A basic overview of how to analyze qualitative data in layman’s terms, and offer a few suggestions on how to get better insights from open-ended survey questions, while making your life easier.
+This guide contains a basic overview of how to analyze unstructured qualitative data along with a few suggestions on how to get better insights from open-ended survey questions.

 Finding, incentivizing, and managing research participants is one of the most involved aspects of qualitative research, and is often under-estimated.
 This guide gives you some pointers to make recruitment a breeze!